taichi/modernjs/modernjs.en.md

 }
 ```

-If you have a file called `d.ts` for type declaration, you can write the code as if there is a type in a library with no existing type declaration.
+If you have a file called `d.ts` for type declaration, you can write the code as if there is a type in a library with no actual type declaration.

-It is a very important function for utilizing existing assets to be able to type in post-installation as needed for existing libraries without type declarations.
+It is a crucial feature for utilizing existing assets to be able to type in post-installation as needed for existing libraries without type declarations.

 The [DefinitelyTyped] project that was working to collect type declaration files for OSS modules into a single repository was overwhelmed by too many type declaration files.

 Now we are managing it in an organization called [types](https://github.com/types) in a straightforward way to allocate one repository for one module.
 Nonetheless, [DefinitelyTyped] is not referenced.

-By the way, in order to retrieve the type declaration file from the npm repository, you can do `npm install -D @types/lodash` etc ..
+By the way, to retrieve the type declaration file from the npm repository, you can do `npm install -D @types/lodash` etc ...
 It is not a dedicated tool, it's great to get it in npm.

 #### [Flow]
-And [Flow].
-This is a static analysis tool made with OCaml, and it checks the type declaration mixed in JavaScript and it performs an arecore check.
+[Flow] is a static analysis tool made with OCaml, and it checks the type declaration mixed in JavaScript, and it performs a various check.

 Let's see a bit of JavaScript code typed in [Flow].